dperezc21/pharmacy-service/README.md

 - `PUT /products/{id}` — Update product
 - `DELETE /products/{id}` — Delete product
 - `GET /products/inventory` — Get products inventory to display stock

-## Project Structure

-This project uses **Hexagonal Architecture** (also known as Ports and Adapters), which separates the core business logic from external concerns (like database, web, or security).
-The core domain is isolated and easily testable.